IB

 2. Languages

-The sixth subject can be an Arts subject or a second subject from groups 2-4.
+- The sixth subject can be a Group 6 Arts subject or a second subject from Groups 2-4.

 A guide to the IB assessment process can be found here